 Double Leaf Fence Gates – For Larger Equipment and Vehicles

 They meet in the middle without a center support post.
 This allows for maximum clearance.
 If you own a trailer, camper or any other item requiring a larger opening, a double gate is the answer.

 Most vehicles that are legally allowed to drive on roads will fit through an 8′ wide double gate.
 For extra clearance, a 10′ gate will do the job.
 As a result, 8′ and 10′ wide double gates are the most popular widths.

 Furthermore, the gates need to hang level.
 Therefore, a level spot is required in the fence line.
 If a flat spot is not available, then the gate will have to hang higher above the ground on the low side.

 Cost Determines How Many Gates Should a Fence Have

-Let’s face it, if gates were free, we would all have one on each side of the house, one in the back line of fence, and maybe one on the side of the fence to our neighbors house.
+Let’s face it, if gates were free, we would all have one on each side of the house, one in the back line of the fencing, and maybe one on the side of the fence to our neighbors house.